johanley/almanac/README.md

 This technique uses median values, not mean values.
 This avoids some minor skew from extreme values.

+(Note as well: data for leap days February 29 are coerced into data for March 1).

 This technique is not the same as the technique used by Environment Canada, so you will see small differences with their weather normals.

 ### 80%-Range